ejstover/GreatMigration/README.md

 2. **Run audit** – launches the checks and returns an aggregated report.
 3. **Results** – cards summarise each check, highlighting affected sites, devices, and override details.
 Site-level errors (for example, sites that couldn’t be queried) appear in a banner above the results.

 Current checks include required site variables, enforcing that the “Test - Standard Template” only applies to lab sites, and flagging configuration overrides outside the approved access-switch exception (ports 0–47).
 The backend architecture makes it straightforward to add future checks.
-Override the enforced naming rules by setting `SWITCH_NAME_REGEX_PATTERN` and `AP_NAME_REGEX_PATTERN` in `backend/.env` before starting the server.
+Override the enforced naming rules by setting `SWITCH_NAME_REGEX_PATTERN` and `AP_NAME_REGEX_PATTERN` in `backend/.env` before starting the server, and adjust required photo counts with `SW_NUM_IMG` and `AP_NUM_IMG`.

 ## Config Conversion